Mapping NVD Records to Their Vulnerability-fixing Commits: How Hard is It?: Study Design

-\textbf{\textit{Approach:}} In prior RQs, we have run different methods on NVD references, external security databases, and GitHub repositories, and we also conducted separate manual verification processes.
+In prior RQs, we have run different methods on NVD references, external security databases, and GitHub repositories, and we also conducted separate manual verification processes.
 In this RQ, we first compare the precision of each to draw comparisons.
 Next, we compare the coverage of VFCs extracted from these sources.
 We calculate the proportion of NVD records for which VFCs are found in each source and identify the unique contributions of each approach.
 Finally, we analyze the overlap between the VFCs extracted from the three sources to determine the extent to which they complement or duplicate each other.
 We use Venn diagrams to visualize and quantify the overlap, providing a clear picture of how these sources contribute to the overall set of VFCs.
-This comprehensive comparison will enable us to draw meaningful conclusions about the effectiveness of each approach and to identify opportunities for improving VFC discovery in the future.